SgtCoDFish/bedrock-bootstrap/00-foundation/README.md

 - Jump to  `0x0002_0000` (start of OTP)
 - Jump to ~`0x0002_1FFF` (end of OTP)
 - Jump to  `0x2000_0000` (start of SPI-Flash)

-So we need some code to live at `0x2000_0000` unless we mess around with OTP (which we have no intention of doing).
-We'll investigate how to do that in the next part!
+- As shipped: Do some init and magic stuff, then jump to `0x2040_0000`

+That means our code needs to live at `0x2040_0000`.
+In the next section, we'll get something of our own there.

 ## Other Links

-- dwelch67 always has good guides and you can check his [uart01 sample](https://github.com/dwelch67/sifive_samples/tree/master/hifive1/uart01) for a baremetal UART example, which is getting a little ahead of ourselves if we're focusing on bedrock.
+- dwelch67 always has good guides and you can check his [uart01 sample](https://github.com/dwelch67/sifive_samples/tree/master/hifive1/uart01) for a baremetal UART example, which is getting a little ahead of ourselves if we're focusing on bedrock; we'll get there eventually!
 - Running RISC-V on qemu bare metal [google groups thread](https://groups.google.com/a/groups.riscv.org/forum/#!topic/sw-dev/IET9LBFJohU)
 - A very minimal bare metal example, similar to dwelch but based on riscv64 and SPIKE: [schoeberl](https://github.com/schoeberl/cae-examples)